-Join Steve Fullmer for an in-depth discussion in this video Intro to troubleshooting, part of Troubleshooting Windows 8: Part Two.
+Join Steve Fullmer for an in-depth discussion in this video Intro to troubleshooting, part of Windows 8: Troubleshooting 2.

 - As we wrap the module on Windows 8 and 8.1 troubleshooting, it feels a lot to me like a finale.
 Where there's no simple one conclusion, no simple one ending that wraps it all totally well together.
 Windows 8 and Windows 8.1 are so rich.
 And what they've inherited from Windows 7 and all of the flavor that was introduced through the entire evolution of the Windows Operating System is really here for us.
 But to wrap it up properly, we have to go back and give ourselves a model for trying to approach troubleshooting.